Duncanma/Blog/content/Blog/2013-05-01-nokia-920-wedding-video-windows-phone-8.md

 I’m only posting this because my son and I saw this commercial before a movie, loved it, and then for the life of me I couldn’t find it anywhere online.
-I was (seemingly logically) searching for &#8220;Windows Phone Wedding”, sometimes adding Nokia 920… but no luck.
+I was (seemingly logically) searching for "Windows Phone Wedding”, sometimes adding Nokia 920… but no luck.

-&nbsp;

 The actual You Tube video is entitled “Switch to the Nokia Lumia 920 Windows Phone” so I would guess my inclusion of “Wedding” was what was throwing off my search results 🙂